chiku-desktop

 BusDaily TripsAvg.
 TimeAvg.
 Price

-Because many passengers travel from Berlin to Milan at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Milan at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 City Information